 What to look for in lead generation software

-Some of the most important things to look for in lead generation software are the functions and tools they provide, like with forms and landing pages.
+Some of the most important things to look for in lead generation software are tools to create forms and landing pages.
 Just as important, however, are the tools that the software can connect to.
 Integrations are important because even the most robust lead generation software can’t do it all.
 Once you capture your leads, you’ll want to send them emails, add them to your CRM, track their activity, and more.

-Other relevant options are social media integration, lead segmentation and lead assignment.
+Other helpful options are social media, lead segmentation, and lead assignment integration.

-In regard to lead segmentation, the software should be able to break up data in a way that best suits your business’ needs.
-Important factors to consider are demographics (job title, company size, location, et cetera), referral source (web page, landing page, offer form, social media, etc.), and behavior (e.g., the type of offer downloaded).
-There is a specific software that focuses on industries (such as health care or hospitality) and picking the one that has the most data for your market will aid your sales process.
+Lead segmentation software should be able to break up data in a way that best suits your business’s needs.
+Important factors to consider are demographics (job title, company size, location, etc.), referral source (web page, landing page, offer form, social media, etc.), and behavior (e.g., the type of offer downloaded).
+Some software focuses on specific industries (such as healthcare or hospitality).
+Picking the tool that provides the most data for your market will aid in your sales process.

 Some of the best of lead generation software (out of 5 $$$$$)

 - Marketo $$$$$

 - Asana $